 Fruit is a key factor in all the wines.
 Bottle presentation is painstakingly elaborated, often with an adventurous and humorous approach.
-Production is small though: only 44,000 bottles were made in 2012.
-The DO Navarra range includes a young red called La Volandera (€8, a carbonic maceration Grenache crowned with an original cap similar to those traditionally used for carbonated beverages); the rosé Sonrojo (€7, which means “blush”); and Cientruenos (€10), a red wine briefly aged in oak.
+Production is small though: 44,000 bottles.
+The DO Navarra range includes a young red called La Volandera (€9, a carbonic maceration Grenache crowned with an original cap similar to those traditionally used for carbonated beverages); the rosé Sonrojo (€7.5, which means “blush”); and Cientruenos (€13), a red wine briefly aged in oak.
 All of them offer excellent value for money.

 The duo's latest project is the recovery of the old Rancio wines which were produced privately by families in the border of Navarra and Aragón, from the southern Pyrenees to the Moncayo mountains.
 To bring these old, often forgotten soleras back to life, the madres (mothers, as the dry lees are locally called) are re-hydrated with old Garnacha wines sourced from the same areas where the soleras came from.